 Foundations of Adult Learning Seminar

 Each prospective LifeTrack student is required to attend the on-campus 2-day Foundations of Adult Learning Seminar (FOALS).
 Seminars are conducted on the UA campus in Tuscaloosa, Alabama, several times each year.
-You are required to be on campus only once to attend the 2-day FOALS.
+In Spring 2022, FOALS will be on February 3 and 4.
+You are only required to be on campus once to attend the 2-day FOALS.